zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 68] (#msdiv68) {#msdiv68 .ref .msdiv} (8 - 10)

 [APZ 68.1] (#apz68 .1){#apz68 .1 .ref .apz} "Someone hurts opposing people
-“Behave,” the Sena tells the Mara Sena.
+"Behave," the Sena tells the Mara Sena.
 The bodiess is a mara.
 Wachi is a mara mara.
 A man is a mara brigade.
 Lobby, Malicious brains, virtue, dyspeptic, jealousy, meziness, deceitness, hardness Momentum, One Together, Ego, Emothness, Esteem All, All